China says U.S. block on nuclear firms a 'misuse' of export controls

 The United States already tightened controls on CGN’s ability to import civil nuclear technology last year after a Chinese-American nuclear engineer was indicted for espionage.

-China’s nuclear program includes technologies transferred from the U.S.-based Westinghouse, including the world’s first AP1000 third-generation reactor units on the country’s east coast.
+China’s nuclear programme includes technologies transferred from the U.S.-based Westinghouse, including the world’s first AP1000 third-generation reactor units on the country’s east coast.

 CGN said in a statement posted on its official Wechat account late on Thursday that its inclusion on the Entity List would disrupt its supply chains and restrict commercial contracts with U.S. companies, but the impact was “controllable”.